 April is Limb Loss and Limb Difference Awareness Month

 April is Limb Loss and Limb Difference Awareness Month, a time when we come together to raise awareness about the challenges faced by those who have experienced limb loss and limb difference.
-At Wounds Canada, our mission is to improve the lives of people living at risk for or with wounds, and by promoting wound prevention and care across our country.
+At Wounds Canada, our mission is to improve the lives of people at risk for or living with wounds and by promoting wound prevention and care across our country.

 We believe that education and awareness are key to promoting better wound care and preventing limb loss.
 That's why we encourage all Canadians to take steps to prevent wounds and to seek appropriate care if they do develop wounds.

 Let's work together to raise awareness about limb loss and the importance of wound prevention and care.
-Together, we can make a difference and improve the lives of people living with wounds across Canada
+Together, we can make a difference and improve the lives of people living with wounds across Canada.

 What can you do to raise awareness for Limb Loss and Limb Difference Awareness Month?

-• Join the Conversation To Learn More About Diabetes Related Limb Loss by getting involved on social media!
-Follow Wounds Canada's awareness campaigns on Twitter, Instagram, Facebook and LinkedIn can amplify our message and important prevention resources throughout the month of April.
-We’ll be sharing additional information on prevention of diabetes related Limb Loss.
-Use the hashtags #ActAgainstAmputation #LimbLossAwareness #PAD
+• Join the conversation and raise awareness about diabetes- and PAD-related limb loss by getting involved with us on social media.
+Following, liking, replying to and reposting Wounds Canada's messages on X, Instagram, Facebook and LinkedIn can amplify our message and promote important prevention resources throughout the month of April.
+Just use the hashtags #ActAgainstAmputation #LimbLossAwarenessMonth #PAD

 Image